Challenges Finding Your Spouse in 2020: The Muslim Marriage Crisis

 - Muslim matchmakers are well connected.
 They work with and know of single Muslims across the US.

 - They have your best interest at heart and want to see you married.
 You’re not an afterthought.
 After all, this is their job and they do what they love!

 - You have a higher chance of matching with someone compatible.
 Muslim matchmakers will take the time to get to know you very well, and what you are looking for.
 They assess your needs and wants and try to find the best possible match for YOU.

 At Pious Hearts, we only accept single Muslims who are serious about marriage and not looking to play games.
 For us it’s not about the number of people in our service it’s about quality.

 You can expect guidance throughout the whole process while being in a safe private environment.
-You will have someone who is there for you along the way.
+Our Islamic life coaches, counselors, and matchmakers be there for you along the way.

 After all, this is the person you are trying to decide whether you want to spend your life with.
 This spouse will help you steer your life in the right direction, build the family you have always dreamt of, and correct you when you deviate from the path of Islam.
 You need someone pious.
 Someone with a pious heart.

 To learn more about how we can help you find your Naseeb, visit https://pioushearts.com/who-we-are/.